TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/FileSystemConventions/Typo3DirectoryStructure/Index.rst

          :code:`typo3/`

    Description
          TYPO3 Backend directory.
-This directory contains the Backend files.

-         Additionally, it contains some extensions in the :code:`ext/` (not used by the TYPO3 core) and :code:`sysext/` directories.
+This directory contains most of the files coming with the TYPO3 Core.
+The files are arranged logically in the different system extensions in the :code:`sysext/` directory, according to the application area of the particular file.
 For example, the ":code:`frontend`" extension contains the code for generating the Frontend website.
+In each system extension the PHP files are located in the folder :code:`Classes/`.
+Additionally, :code:`typo3/` can contain some global extensions in the :code:`ext/` directory (which is not used by the TYPO3 core itself).

 .. container:: table-row